gallochris/cbb-docs/hugo_source/content/team-stats/03-team-defense.md

 `2P% = Opp.
 2PM / Opp.
 2PA * 100`

-The 2017-18 Michigan State Spartans ranked 1st in the nation limiting opponents' 2P% to 38.4%.
+UC Irvine ranked 1st in the nation limiting opponents' 2P% to 40.5% in the 2018-19 season.

-Michigan State opponents made 522 of 1360 2-point shot attempts.
+UC Irvine opponents made 568 of 1403 2-point shot attempts.

-`2P% = 522 / 1360 * 100 = 38.4`
+`2P% = 568 / 1403 * 100 = 40.5%`

-For some contrast, NC State's opponents made 53.6% of its 2-point shots.
-That clip was 297th amongst all Division-I teams.
+For some contrast, Iowa's opponents made 53.5% of its 2-point shots.
+That clip was 299th amongst all Division-I teams.

 While 3P% is not indicative of a team's 3-point defense, 2P% can be attributed some to how a team protects the rim and defends overall.